 The new Opn hearing aid from Oticon raises the bar to a whole new level, scanning each sound individually and balancing them so the user can hear clearly at all times, even in noisy crowds.
 The Opn delivers a more natural 'open sound'.

-Contact Hearing & Balance Centers of New England for a clinical hearing assessment and discover the difference regaining your hearing can make.
+Contact Hearing & Brain Centers of New England for a clinical hearing consultation and discover the difference regaining your hearing can make.